demisto/content/Packs/AtlassianConfluenceCloud/Integrations/AtlassianConfluenceCloud/README.md

 ### confluence-cloud-content-list
 ***
-Returns the list of contents of confluence.
+Returns the list of content of Confluence.

 #### Base Command